 Follow the leader is a classic game that’ll teach your kiddos many skills including following directions, sharpening concentration, and developing cooperative skills.
 It’s also a super way to strengthen physical skills such as speed, balance, agility, and motor coordination.

 Most of your kids are probably slime and glitter-obsessed, so why not combine the two with a simple recipe?
 You can help them jazz up their slime by letting them add magical unicorns, trucks, or any toys of their choice for hours of fun playtime!

 4. Make a Lego Table

-Although made up of small pieces, Legos are safe for three-year-olds and provide hours of enjoyable playtime.
-They help preschoolers develop problem-solving and logic skills while expressing their creativity and supporting their motor skill development and hand-eye coordination.
+Although made up of small pieces, LEGO is safe for three-year-olds and provides hours of enjoyable playtime.
+Playing with LEGO gives your preschoolers a fantastic way to develop their problem-solving and logic skills while expressing their creativity.
+What will your little builders create?